ButterMeWaffle/PromptGen/README.md

 # PromptGen
-Generate prompts from list of keywords.
+Generate prompts from list of manually added keywords, broken down into sections, and edit those saved prompts